Apply to CU

 Applying to CU: Programs and Process

 College Unbound helps adults returning to college to complete their bachelor degree.
 From day one, the learning program is tailored to personal interests and needs.
+The following programs require applications.

 - You can express interest in applying at any time.